 Saints celebrated on the 25th of July

-ST MAGNERICUS, BISHOP
+SAINT MAGNERICUS, BISHOP OF TRIER

-Saint Magnericus (6th century) was the disciple and successor in the Archbishopric of Treves [Trier] of St Nicetius, whom he voluntarily attended into exile when that holy prelate was unjustly banished by King Clothair.
+Saint Magnericus (6th century) was the disciple and successor in the Archbishopric of Treves [Trier] of Saint Nicetius, whom he voluntarily attended into exile when that holy prelate was unjustly banished by King Clothair.

 ARCHBISHOP OF TREVES